-Oaks Bluff, located on the northeastern shore of Martha’s Vineyard, is known for its unique, vibrant-colored gingerbread cottages that give the town a storybook feel.
+Oak Bluffs, located on the northeastern shore of Martha’s Vineyard, is known for its unique, vibrant-colored gingerbread cottages that give the town a storybook feel.
 The picturesque harbor village evolved from a mid-19th-century Methodist campground, and eventually, the canvas tents were replaced with the hundreds of tiny, elaborately decorated cottages.
-They became a tourist attraction in their own right in the late 19th century – many are still family owned and passed on generation to generation.
-In this compact town, you can easily walk off the ferry and spend the day on foot exploring it or visiting the beach.
+They became a tourist attraction in their own right in the late 19th century – many are still family-owned and passed on generation to generation.
+In this beautiful beach town, you can easily walk off the ferry and spend the day on foot exploring it or visiting the shoreline.
 The beaches here face into Vineyard Sound and usually have very minimal surf, which makes the water ideal for swimming or to let the little ones enjoy wading.
 Don’t miss taking a ride on the Flying Horses Carousel, open from Easter Sunday through Columbus Day – it’s the oldest carousel in the nation, spinning since 1876, and a national landmarked.

 Weston is another lovely Windsor County town that represents the New England countryside at its finest.
 A village green with a gazebo, family-owned country stores and shops selling Vermont-made clothing and heavenly Vermont fudge, charming B&Bs and beautiful New England homes help create this Vermont masterpiece that looks as if you’ve stepped into a Norman Rockwell painting.
 The entire village is listed on the National Register of Historic Places.
 Not only will you find a variety of dining experiences, including everything from relaxed bites at taverns to sophisticated eats at upscale restaurants, Weston also hosts historical museums and theatrical productions.

-Rockport is a scenic fishing village that’s had a resurgence in recent years, with its once boarded up shops now colorfully decorated, welcoming visitors in.
-It first became known for its lime stone industry, before becoming famous as the hometown of Andre the Seal, a harbor seal who spent his winters at the New England Aquarium in Boston and his summers in Rockport Harbor, with his true story the subject of a 1994 feature film, “Andre,” and the book A Seal Called Andre.
+A popular weekend getaway in Maine, Rockport is a scenic fishing village that’s had a resurgence in recent years, with its once boarded up shops now colorfully decorated, welcoming visitors in.
+It first became known for its limestone industry, before becoming famous as the hometown of Andre the Seal, a harbor seal who spent his winters at the New England Aquarium in Boston and his summers in Rockport Harbor, with his true story the subject of a 1994 feature film, “Andre,” and the book A Seal Called Andre.
 You’ll see a life-sized granite statue of Andre at harborside.
 Visitors can also enjoy fresh local seafood at one of many oceanfront restaurants, and visit the Farnsworth Art Museum and Wyeth Center, which offers a diverse Maine artisan collection.

-This haven for nature lovers is known for its beautiful rugged coast and as the home for the majority of Acadia National Park.
+Bar Harbor is a haven for nature lovers and is known for its beautiful rugged coast and as the home for the majority of Acadia National Park.
 It gets its name from the famous sandbar that connects Bar Island to the mainland at low tide, which is used by hikers and kayakers as a launching point for exploration.
 The quaint seaside town is incredibly diverse, offering everything from the sea to the mountains.
 There are biking and hiking trails throughout the national park, with one of the most popular leading to the top of Cadillac Mountain where amazing vistas await, as well as canoe and kayak tours along the Mount Desert Island coastline.
-The Abbe Museum offers the chance to learn about native Wabanaki peoples, and at the Two Cats Café, not only can you enjoy a meal, but you can purchase cat-themed souvenirs.
+The Abbe Museum offers the chance to learn about native Wabanaki peoples, and at the 2 Cats Restaurant, not only can you enjoy a meal, but you can purchase cat-themed souvenirs.
 Of course, you won’t want to miss the chance to dine on the area’s specialty: lobster, which can be found on nearly every corner.

-This Vermont town has long been a popular ski destination in the Northeast, with many of the area activities revolving around the state’s tallest peak: Mount Mansfield.
+Stowe has long been a popular ski destination in the Northeast, with many of the area activities revolving around the state’s tallest peak: Mount Mansfield.
 In the summer and fall, it’s a favorite for hiking, and in the winter, non-skiers and boarders can also enjoy tubing and sleigh rides.
-But its appeal lies beyond the mountain as the village is postcard perfect, with covered bridges and church steeples set against the picturesque Green Mountains.
+But its appeal lies beyond the mountain as the village is postcard-perfect, with covered bridges and church steeples set against the picturesque Green Mountains.
 Visitors can also stock up on fabulous made-in-Vermont items like cider donuts and maple syrup in addition to sampling delicious cuisine at the many restaurants.
 In the summer, the Stowe Theatre Guild enlivens nights, performing a number of entertaining musicals.

-This “jewel of the Maine coast” as it’s often referred to, was once a haven for manufacturing, but is now mostly known as a popular tourist destination.
-It’s so picture-perfect, you might mistake it for a movie set – in fact, it has been used as the setting for several films, including 2001’s “In the Bedroom” and the 1957 drama, “Peyton Place.”
+This “jewel of the Maine coast” as it’s often referred to, was once a haven for manufacturing but is now mostly known as a popular tourist destination.
+Camden is so picture-perfect that you might mistake it for a movie set – in fact, it has been used as the setting for several films, including 2001’s “In the Bedroom” and the 1957 drama, “Peyton Place.”
 Sailboats dot the water in Penobscot Bay and waterside seafood beckons.
 Simply walking the High Street Historic District to take in classic New England architecture is enjoyable though you can also go sailing around Camden Harbor or hike around Camden Hills State Park.
-If you visit in early autumn, you’ll be rewarded with the magnificent display of fiery reds, blazing oranges, brilliant yellows and purple hues of leaf peeping season.
+If you visit in early autumn, you’ll be rewarded with the magnificent display of fiery reds, blazing oranges, brilliant yellows and purple hues of leaf-peeping season.

 Summertime activities are where it’s at in Wolfeboro.
 Billing itself as America’s “Oldest Summer Resort,” it sits on the eastern banks of Lake Winnipesaukee, featuring whitewashed gateposts, coiffed hedges, and an English-rules croquet club.
 With its shoreside location, it also offers the chance to take part in every type of water sport imaginable, whether you want to dive in or stay afloat.
 If you want to stay on land, you might take a narrated trolly tour and then visit the Wright WWII Museum and the New Hampshire Boat Museum, dedicated to all manner of watercraft that figure in the state’s history, before shopping the waterfront’s interesting shops and galleries.
 When you’re ready to get out on the water but don’t want to get wet, charter the Latitude 43 or head out on the MS Mount Washington.